 Even the cleanest, most organized pantry will look a bit cluttered and untidy without baskets or bins of some kind.
 All of the colorful food labels and different size containers just provide a lot of visual stimulation!

 Baskets or bins don’t have to cost a lot.
 It’s all up to your taste and budget.
 These white storage bins are from Dollar Tree.
-I found this set of 12 cute metal labels for just two dollars on eBay, and hot glued them to the bins.
+I found this set of 12 cute metal labels on eBay, and hot glued them to the bins.
 We use these bins to store snacks for Wesley and Jason, seasoning and beverage mixes, coffee and tea, boxed mixes…they can be anything you need them to be!
 Labeling really helps everyone know where to look for things.

 On the top shelf are two Ikea seagrass baskets that hold disposable tableware for cookouts, and big bulky snack items like tortilla chips and popcorn.
 Once the snacks are opened, I put them in the smaller snack bins.

 I have three baskets on the counter shelf for storing potatoes, onions, and sweet potatoes.
 Baking and cake decorating supplies are stored below in two matching thrift store baskets.

 It’s not always practical to store everything in a basket, especially with deep shelves.
 I keep any unopened overflow, like extra mayo or ketchup, behind my baskets and canisters.
 If I’m ever unsure what we have, it’s easy to peek back and see.
 Plus, it makes use of every inch of the space.

 3. Use Designated Containers

 Another helpful way to get a beautifully organized pantry is to store most dry goods in designated containers.
 This helps keep everything looking uniform.
 Something as affordable and simple as clear plastic containers look pretty and more cohesive than all different color boxes and canisters.